Powerex employees and our trade activities are governed by a number of corporate and industry policies and codes of conduct including:

 BC Hydro Code of Conduct

-The Code also includes guidelines applicable to BC Hydro and Powerex contractors, consultants and suppliers, and procedures for exemptions.
+.
+These guidelines are applicable to BC Hydro and Powerex contractors, consultants and suppliers, and describe procedures for exemptions.

 Please visit BC Hydro’s website to read the Code of Conduct